 Doughnut baker Alex Mansfield and his business partner, Peter Gladstone, took over the Arlington storefront from the Local Fare founders Michelle Wax and Caroline Huffstetler.
 The women, along with a third partner, founded the Local Fare in 2016, as a shared kitchen space for their food businesses and others, as well as a storefront showcasing locally made products.
 “We loved owning The Local Fare and worked with so many amazing food brands over the past three years,” Wax says, but they are now focusing on other projects.
 They are “super excited” to pass on the keys to Mass Hole Donuts, she adds.

 Mass Hole proffers creative, gourmet doughnut holes, with names and flavors inspired by Bay State tastes: Popular bites include Boston banana cream; the Chocolate Newbury (with blackberry and Nutella); Brockton Blackout Cake, which is a take on a triple-chocolate recipe called Brooklyn blackout cake; Mama’s Lil Mass Hole, which is a cake doughnut with a vanilla bean glaze and rainbow sprinkles; and Pecan Hill, with white chocolate, caramel, and pecans.
-Mansfield is hoping to have the Mass Hole Donuts shop fully up and running in time for apple cider doughnut season; his versions of the New England classic feature chunks of local apples, and come in variations like apple caramel.
+With the Mass Hole Donuts shop up and running during apple cider doughnut season, he’ll offer his versions of the New England classic, which feature chunks of local apples and come in variations like hot apple cider.

-The doughnut shop will also serve drip coffee and cold brew, and Mansfield is developing a signature frozen drink for the menu, as well.
+The doughnut shop will also serve drip coffee and cold brew from Counter Culture Coffee, and Mansfield is developing a signature frozen drink for the menu, as well.
 He also hopes to introduce some savory doughnut styles.
 Recipe development includes the Lobster Hole—yes, a lobster roll-inspired doughnut hole—and the Pot Hole, a cannabis-free homage to “the bumpy roads in Massachusetts and recent legalization,” which uses terpenes (aromatic oils) derived from ingredients like pine and lemon to evoke cannabis-like flavors.
 Mansfield recently applied for a trademark on “Pot Hole.”

 The doughnut maker is a one-time farmer, and a former manager at Somerville’s Bloc Café.
 He started baking professionally as part of the opening team at Ames Street Deli.
 “It was a great place to learn how to bake, because they made everything from scratch,” Mansfield recalls of the now-closed Kendall Square spot, operated by the former Journeyman owners.
 He went on to help open Home.Stead Bakery and Café in Fields Corner, where he was involved with everything from menu creation to pastry-making to staff management.